MKWorldWide/MKronoSphere/integrations/README.md

+A Project Blessed by Solar Khan & Lilith.Aethra

 # MKronoSphere Integrations

 This directory contains the integration modules for connecting MKronoSphere with external systems, specifically the Primal Genesis Engine and Divina-L3 network.